microsoft/azure-bidding-and-auction-services-demo/README.md

 ./scripts/build.sh
 ```

-This builds a docker image for the KMS and uses Bazel to build the B&A server code.
+This builds the KMS and the Bidding and Auction server code.

 ### Running